khetansarvesh/NLP/README.md

-# Non Reasoning to Reasoning Modelling (###posttraining)
+# Downstream NLP (Reinforcement Learning Based Fine Tuning) (###posttraining)
-- Now above we saw how to finetune a foundational LLM model for different downstream tasks using SFT but we can also finetune a foundational LLM model using RL.
+- Now above we saw how to finetune a foundational LLM model for different downstream tasks using SFT but for all those tasks we can also finetune a foundational LLM model using RL.
-- We will learn this using a task called 'reasoning llms' whereing we finetune a non reasoning llm to a reasoning llm using RL.
-More information here.
+- We will learn finetuning a LLM using RL using following two tasks :
-- It has been proved previously that its better to first finetune LLM on reasoning dataset using SFT and then finetune it on the resoning dataset using RL.
+  a.
+Reasoning LLM Task :  here we finetune an LLM to do reasoning.
+It has been proved previously that its better to first finetune LLM on reasoning dataset using SFT and then finetune it on the resoning dataset using RL.
+  b.
+Positive Sentiments Task : here we finetune an LLM to generate just positive sentiments for a given input non reasoning.